Labstat Blog

 • An appropriate sample size and number of replicates must be used in the studies.

-• FDA expects to see a complete picture of investigative data, not a curated selection designed to show the product in a favorable light.
+• The FDA expects to see a complete picture of investigative data, not a curated selection designed to show the product in a favorable light.

-In Section 910 of the Food Drug & Cosmetic (FD&C) Act Application for Review of Certain Tobacco Products, FDA states that it expects “full reports of all information, published or known to, or which should reasonably be known to, the applicant.”
+In Section 910 of the Food Drug & Cosmetic (FD&C) Act Application for Review of Certain Tobacco Products, the FDA states that it expects “full reports of all information, published or known to, or which should reasonably be known to, the applicant.”

-Knowing the types of data FDA requires as part of their PMTA review allows you to effectively plan your study design.
+Knowing the types of data the FDA requires as part of their PMTA review allows you to effectively plan your study design.

 Tobacco dry leaf.